linwei0763/PyTunnel/readme.md

 * compute the deformation of lining rings
 * count the number of points
-* find points in the local neighbourhood and structural neighbourhood of the centre points
+* find points in the local neighbourhood and structural neighbourhood of the centre point
 * generate synthetic point clouds